 ‘Customer-Centric’ Framework for New Client Onboarding in B2B SaaS

-So the next question is, where do things go wrong during this ‘new client onboarding process’ – do we understand the root causes?
+So the next question is, where do things go wrong during this "new client onboarding process"—do we understand the root causes?
 And is there a pattern to the underlying process issues across companies?

 Let’s start with the basics first.

 Client onboarding is a simple process of getting your customers acquainted with your product.
-In retrospect, it is not just about teaching your customers how to use your product, in fact, client onboarding, especially in SaaS, is all about aligning your customer’s goals with your product.
+In retrospect, it is not just about teaching your customers how to use your product.
+In fact, client onboarding, especially in SaaS, is all about aligning your customer’s goals with your product.

-It seems that while Sales, Marketing, Product, and Account Management (with a new incarnation of ‘Customer Success’) have evolved (to a good extent) from the legacy ‘upfront license+AMC’ model to the SaaS model, the current client onboarding process and rest of post-sales processes in many B2B SaaS companies are still done the same way as it was done even a decade earlier.
+It seems that while Sales, Marketing, Product, and Account Management (with a new incarnation of 'Customer Success') have evolved (to a good extent) from the legacy ‘upfront license+AMC’ model to the SaaS model, the current client onboarding process and the rest of the post-sales processes in many B2B SaaS companies are still done the same way as it was done even a decade earlier.

-And this is not really ‘customer-centric’.
+And this is not really "customer-centric."

-It is of course well known that while SaaS software vendors got away with this during the legacy model, it is not sustainable in the SaaS model to not have a ‘customer-centric’ onboarding and post-sales process.
+It is, of course, well known that while SaaS software vendors got away with this during the legacy model, it is not sustainable in the SaaS model to not have a "customer-centric" onboarding and post-sales process.

-One broad pattern seen across companies is that the new client onboarding happens in silos with different pieces of the ‘client onboarding action plan’ passed mostly sequentially across cross-functional teams (Sales, CS, Product, Tech, and QA teams involved in the customer onboarding) via proposal docs, meetings, email chains, chat channels, onboarding meeting notes, various excel, CRM, some product centric tools and interestingly some key information about customer onboarding next steps stays in Sales/CSMs’ heads as there is no structured way to document in a central platform currently!
+One broad pattern seen across companies is that the new client onboarding happens in silos with different pieces of the ‘client onboarding action plan’ passed mostly sequentially across cross-functional teams (Sales, CS, Product, Tech, and QA teams involved in the customer onboarding) via proposal docs, meetings, email chains, chat channels, onboarding meeting notes, various excel, CRM, some product centric tools, and interestingly, some key information about customer onboarding next steps stays in Sales/CSMs’ heads as there is no structured way to document in a central platform currently!

 Now that the issues of new client onboarding processes in enterprise SaaS have been established, it is easier to create a framework for New Client Onboarding that is customer-centric in nature.